kocsis1david/typescript-ladder/novice.md

 }
 ~~~

-But it's better to write out the return type if it's not void
+Not the best idea, only omit the return type, if it's `void`

 ### Objects fields are also inferred